IshmamDC217/MetoraCliffsWeb/README.md

 ## Features

-- Next.js for server-rendered React, providing fast initial load times and SEO benefits
-- Tailwind CSS for a customizable and responsive design system
 - Framer Motion for smooth and performant animations
-- Intersection Observer API for efficiently handling scrolling events and triggering animations
+- Intersection Observer for efficiently handling scrolling events and triggering animations
 - Particle.js for creating interactive and dynamic particle systems
 - React Spring for physics-based animations
 - React Toastify for highly customizable and responsive toast notifications